kunigami/kunigami.github.io/blog/_posts/2021-04-03-source-filter-model.md

 I love inter-disciplinary studies like these.
 In here we covered subjects from math, physics, biology and linguistics!

-Even though I had learned about sound waves in high school, I still had a lot to learn by writing this post.
+Even though I had learned about sound waves in high school, I realized I still had a lot to learn while writing this post.
 I think there are primarily 3 reasons:

 * The internet - there's so much content freely available in the internet, including videos and animations.
 Back then I only had the books and teachers as resources.
 * Intellectual curiosity - it's one thing to be passively taught a subject in high school as opposed to genuine personal curiosity in trying to understand things much more deeply.